CH-CLARK/WalletSleuth/README.md

 # WalletSleuth
-Wallet Sleuth is a triage tool that aims to quickly identify user cryptocurrency addresses from a variety of wallet applications!
+Wallet Sleuth is a triage tool that aims to quickly identify user cryptocurrency addresses and transactions from a variety of wallet applications!

 <p float="center">
   <img src="https://github.com/CH-CLARK/WalletSleuth/assets/117690646/c0027ccb-a079-4084-b47c-e58112b81821" width="45%" />